 A reasonably large city, the centre of the former Inca capital is a compact mix of attractive Spanish architecture and sturdy Inca walls.
 Mountains enclose the city.

 Reasonable rooms and rates are plentiful.
-The city has lots of internet cafes, restaurants, bars and clubs – some with a good mix of Peruvians and travellers.
+The city has lots of cafes, restaurants, bars and clubs – some with a good mix of Peruvians and travellers.

 I’m craving chocolate cake, ice cream and, after so long on the road, would love a traditional British sunday lunch.
 Any chance of that?